1886 Galway Borough by-election

 The 1886 Galway Borough by-election was a parliamentary by-election held for the United Kingdom House of Commons constituency of Galway Borough on 11 February 1886.
-The seat had been won by T. P. O'Connor of the Irish Parliamentary Party in the general election of 1885, but having been elected also in Liverpool Scotland, he chose to sit for the latter.
+The seat had been won by T. P. O'Connor of the Irish Parliamentary Party in the 1885 general election, but having been elected also in Liverpool Scotland, he chose to sit for the latter.
 The Galway seat thus became vacant, requiring a by-election.

 Background

 It appeared at first that this would be a straightforward matter.
 The Times reported on 4 February that Dr O'Connor, brother of the East Donegal MP Arthur O'Connor, would stand for selection as Irish Parliamentary Party candidate, along with a Mr Doherty from Dublin.
 It was expected that the nominated candidate would be unopposed in the by-election.

 Two days later, however, the paper announced a development.
-William O'Shea, formerly a Home Rule MP for Clare, and who had narrowly been defeated in the general election as a candidate for the Liberal party in Liverpool, would stand for the Irish Parliamentary Party.
+William O'Shea, formerly a Home Rule MP for County Clare, and who had narrowly been defeated in the general election as a candidate for the Liberal party in Liverpool, would stand for the Irish Parliamentary Party.
 O'Shea's candidacy had been proposed by the Irish Parliamentary Party leader, Charles Stewart Parnell.

-Parnell's move was opposed by leading members of the party - T. P. O'Connor, Joseph Biggar and T. M. Healy.
+Parnell's move was opposed by leading members of the party – T. P. O'Connor, Joseph Biggar and Tim Healy.
 Biggar and Healy went to Galway to offer their support to a local candidate, Michael Lynch.
-Speaking to a large crowd, Healy protested of 'an attempt to foist a politician who had voted with the Whigs' on the Irish party, and complained that the party had not been consulted about the candidature.
-However, like his colleagues, he was aware that Parnell was in a relationship with O'Shea's wife, Katharine, who had had three children by him - a fact not publicly known and likely to cause a scandal.
+Speaking to a large crowd, Healy protested of "an attempt to foist a politician who had voted with the Whigs" on the Irish party, and complained that the party had not been consulted about the candidature.
+However, like his colleagues, he was aware that Parnell was in a relationship with O'Shea's wife, Katharine, who had had three children by him – a fact not publicly known and likely to cause a scandal.
 In an attempt to persuade O'Shea to withdraw, Healy hinted to his campaign manager that Biggar might make public reference to the affair.
 This failed, and on 8 February both O'Shea and Lynch were nominated.